 Play your song for them at a studio

-If you can't get into their recording space, try playing your music at another location where they usually hang out: bar/clubs (but not if they're performing), hotels (but not if they're staying there), parks and other public places where people might be hanging out listening to live music.
+If you can’t get into their recording space, try playing your music at another location where they usually hang out: bars/clubs (but not if they’re performing), hotels (but not if they’re staying there), parks, and other public places where people might be hanging out listening to live music.

-Send it to their A&R, manager or producer
+Please send it to their A&R, manager, or producer

-Send it to their A&R, manager or producer.
+- Please send it to their A&R, manager, or producer.